AdobeDocs/experience-manager-65.en/help/forms/using/configure-data-sources.md

 1. Tap **[!UICONTROL Create]** to create the cloud configuration for the RESTful service.

+### Form data model HTTP client configuration to optimize performance {#fdm-http-client-configuration}

+[!DNL Experience Manager Forms] form data model when integrating with RESTful web services as the data source includes HTTP client configurations for performance optimization.

+1. Log in to [!DNL Experience Manager Forms] Author Instance as an administrator and go to [!DNL Experience Manager] web console bundles.
+The default URL is [https://localhost:4502/system/console/bundles](https://localhost:4502/system/console/bundles).

+1. Tap **[!UICONTROL Form Data Model Http Client Configuration for REST data source]**.

+1. In the [!UICONTROL Form Data Model Http Client Configuration for REST data source] dialog:

+   * Specify the maximum number of permitted connections in the **[!UICONTROL Connection limit in total]** field.
+The default vaue is 20 connections.

+   * Specify the maximum number of permitted connections per route in the **[!UICONTROL Connection limit on per route basis]** field.
+The default value is 2 connections.

+   * Specify the value for which a persistent connection with the HTTP client is kept alive in the **[!UICONTROL Keep alive]** field.
+The default value is 15 seconds.

+   * Specify the time that the AEM Forms server waits for establishing a connection between form data model and  RESTful web services in the **[!UICONTROL Connection timeout]** field.
+The default value is 10 seconds.

+   * Specify the maximum time period for inactivity between two data packets in the **[!UICONTROL Socket timeout]**.
+The default value is 30 seconds.

 ## Configure SOAP web services {#configure-soap-web-services}

 SOAP-based web services are described using [Web Services Description Language (WSDL) specifications](https://www.w3.org/TR/wsdl).
 To configure SOAP-based web service in AEM cloud services, ensure that you have the WSDL URL for the web service, and do the following: